Destinations for solo travel: our top 15 + 1 hidden gem

 11. New Zealand

-Welcome to the second safest city in the world, according to the Global Peace Index mentioned earlier.
+Welcome to the second safest country in the world, according to the Global Peace Index mentioned earlier.

 If you’re the type to get lost or a bit anxious when not sure where to go next, then you’ll be pleased to hear that almost every city has its own visitor info centre.
 Because New Zealand is such a popular and safe solo travel destination, they’ve made sure to take great care of their tourists.